4security/Select20/README.md

 - delete recurring rule / end to do forever
 - auto create calendar entry
   - when due date is set
-  - connect calendars with todolists
+  - connect calendars with todo lists
 - create todos in other projects
   - with #projectname
   - temp display in current project